liamprescott/Notes/project-pipelines/sass.md

   sass -v
   ```

-## libsass
+## LibSass
+LibSass is a C/C++ port of Sass.
+LibSass is just a library.
+To run requires an implementer e.g:
+- [SassC](https://github.com/sass/sassc), a CLI wrapper for several operating systems.
-libsass is the C version of Sass.
-There are a number of ways of using libsass.
-The one focused on here is Node-sass, a library that provides binding for Node.js to libsass.
+- [Node-sass](https://github.com/sass/node-sass), a library that provides binding for Node.js to libsass.

+Initally we'll focus on using Node-sass.

+##### Advantages
+- Speed, speed, speed!
+Compile speed is much faster.
+- Doesn't require Ruby

+##### Disadvantages
+- Feature support.
+But this is becoming less of an issue as the two versions converge. see http://sass-compatibility.github.io/
+- Vendor library support. e.g. Compass.
+There may be some issues.

-###Installing a libsass and Node-sass / Grunt-sass setup
+###Installing Node-sass (and LibSass)
-1. To install with Node-Sass (which installs libsass requirements):
+To install with Node-Sass (which installs LibSass requirements):
 see: https://github.com/sass/node-sass
   - Navigate to project directory (in command prompt)
   - Type ```npm install node-sass```.
 This installs the package to the local project only
-2. To install with grunt-sass see: https://github.com/sindresorhus/grunt-sass

 ###Links